Best Photography Classes in Melbourne to Learn How to Use a DSLR

 DSLR photography

 In the meantime, let’s get started with your photography training.
-Before you attend your Melbourne photography class, it’s a good idea to try to get your head around a couple of technical aspects of your DSLR.
+Before you attend your photography course in Melbourne, it’s a good idea to try to get your head around a couple of technical aspects of your DSLR.
 First, it’s useful to try to understand the Exposure Triangle.
 This term describes the relationship between aperture, shutter speed and ISO.
 It’s a bit of an art form to balance all three for a photo.

 What is shutter speed?